micmejia/bible-dump/AMPC/Mark/Mark 9.md

 And if your hand puts a stumbling block before you _and_ causes you to sin, cut it off!
-It is more profitable _and_ wholesome for you to go into life [[^s]that is really worthwhile] maimed than with two hands to go to hell (Gehenna), into the fire that cannot be put out.[^t]
+It is more profitable _and_ wholesome for you to go into life [that is really worthwhile] maimed than with two hands to go to hell (Gehenna), into the fire that cannot be put out.